 Clos du Mont Olivet History, Overview

-While the Sabon family can trace their roots in the Rhone valley all the way back to 1547, the formation of Clos du Mont Olivet dates back to 1932.
-At the time, like many producers in Chateauneuf du Pape, the Sabon’s sold their harvest in bulk to negociants.
+As we mentioned, the family started off like most producers in the appellation, by selling their harvest to negociants.
 It was the dream of Seraphin Sabon to turn Clos du Mont Olivet into a world class, Chateauneuf du Pape winery.
 After the close of World War 2, they finally began bottling and selling their own wine from the domaine.

 Clos du Mont Olivet Vineyards, Wines, Winemaking